python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/uploading_pypi.rst

 +-------------------------------------+-------------------------------------+

-To learn more about Conda, see :ref:`conda-build` section.
+To learn more about Conda, see :ref:`conda_build` section.

 Virtual Environment